telerik/winforms-docs/editors/autocompletebox/creating-custom-blocks.md

 slug: winforms/editors/autocompletebox/creating-custom-blocks
 tags: creating,custom,blocks
 published: True
-position: 6
+position: 7
 ---

 # Creating Custom Blocks

 ##

-The RadAutoCompleteBox allows not only appearance customization via the formatting event,
-          but also replacement of the default UI block representation.
+The RadAutoCompleteBox allows not only appearance customization via the formatting event, but also replacement of the default UI block representation.
 The __CreateTextBlock__ event exposes this possibility.

-You should create a custom text block that inherits from __ITextBlock__
-          and any inheritor of RadElement.
-Let’s extend the default __TokenizedTextBlockElement__ by adding
-          a check box.
+You should create a custom text block that inherits from __ITextBlock__ and any inheritor of RadElement.
+Let’s extend the default __TokenizedTextBlockElement__ by adding a check box.
 We don’t need to implement the __ITextBlock__ interface, because it is already defined in the base class:
-        #_[C#]_

 {{source=..\SamplesCS\Editors\AutoCompleteBox.cs region=customTokens}}
 {{source=..\SamplesVB\Editors\AutoCompleteBox.vb region=customTokens}}